 - Digital Identity Providers – e.g. Yoti, GlobalID, Verimi, ID4me

 For example, you’ve probably seen a ‘Sign up with Facebook’ option when registering for a service, in which case Facebook is the identity provider, more accurately the social identity provider.
 With the user’s consent, Facebook asserts to the service provider that you have a Facebook social identity and provides the attributes you approve to the service for a social registration, so you don’t need to create another identity for the new service.

-As a service provider, the alternative to using an identity provider is to require users to create a new digital identity for your service, asking them to input their personal data and create a new set of account credentials.
+As a service provider, the alternative to using an IdP is to require users to create a new digital identity for your service, asking them to input their personal data and create a new set of account credentials.

-Now let’s look at why you would use an identity provider, why you might use more than one identity provider, and how to connect an identity provider to your service (made much simpler via a Customer IAM solution).
+Now let’s look at why you would use an IdP, why you might use more than one identity provider, and how to connect an identity provider to your service (made much simpler via a Customer IAM solution).

 The customer experience benefits of using a federated identity provider

 Give your customers the freedom to choose which identity to use for registration, authentication and access that best suits their usability, security and privacy needs.